openstreetmap/stateofthemap-2022/sessions/D8XYDN.md

 This session will provide an introduction to the OpenStreetMap operations team, what OpenStreetMap.org services we are responsible for building and maintaining.

-Grant recently became the OpenStreetMap Foundation's first full time employee.
+Grant recently became the OpenStreetMap Foundation's first full-time employee.
 Grant will present how he is helping improve reliability and security of the project's technology and infrastructure.

+<hr>

+Grant will detail how the Operations team are modernising the project's infrastructure by reducing complexity, paying-down [technical debt](https://en.wikipedia.org/wiki/Technical_debt), while reducing the need to maintain [undifferentiated heavy lifting](https://www.factoftheday1.com/p/december-23-undifferentiated-heavy).

 If you’re interested in what powers OpenStreetMap and make it tick, come to this session.

-<hr>

-Grant recently became the OpenStreetMap Foundation's first full time employee.
-Grant will present how he is helping improve reliability and security of the project's technology and infrastructure.

-He will details how the Operations team are modernising the project's infrastructure by reducing complexity, paying-down [technical debt](https://en.wikipedia.org/wiki/Technical_debt), while reducing our need to maintain [undifferentiated heavy lifting][https://www.factoftheday1.com/p/december-23-undifferentiated-heavy]).